MicrosoftDocs/azure-devops-docs/release-notes/2015/may-11-team-services.md

 ---
-title: Application Insights: Public Preview; iOS and Android; performance counters and unhandled exceptions for Java apps; and time range selection
+title: Application Insights Public Preview for iOS and Android, performance counters and unhandled exceptions for Java apps,and time range selection
 description: VSTS release notes for May 11 2015 ms.prod: vs-devops-alm ms.technology: vs-devops-articles